Lamden/docs/docs/wallet/acounts_overview.md

 sidebar_label: Overview
 ---

-Wallet accounts store your TAU Tokens in the Lamden Vault.
+Wallet accounts store your TAU Tokens.

-You can have multiple wallet accounts.
+There are two types of accounts.
+One is Vault Accounts, and the other is Legacy Accounts.

+## What are Vault Accounts

+These accounts are created through a unique 24-word phrase that is generated when you first setup.
+Your funds are connected to that phrase.

+It is important to write the 24-word phrase down on paper and hide it somewhere, put it in a safety deposit box, or use a secure password manager.

+## What are Legacy Accounts

+Only old users own such accounts.
 Each account has its own unique keypair which is encrypted in the Lamden Vault.

 It is heavily recommened that you do a <u>[BACKUP](/docs/wallet/backup_overview)</u> **everytime** you add a new account as each backup only stores the accounts you had at that specific point in time.